jinpark-pro/swift_data_collections/README.md

   - You may have noticed a `media_type` key in the JSON body when decoding the response body.
 Even though APOD is short for Astronomy Picture of the Day, NASA will occasionally include a video instead of an image.
 Embedding video in an app is beyond the scope of this lesson, but here's a quick approach to supporting a video response.
   - Start by updating your code to check the value of the `media_type` key.
 If today's post is a video, you could open the URL directly in a Safari view controller or you could use the `UIApplication.shared.open(url: URL, options: [String : Any], completionHandler: ((Bool) -> Void)?)` method.
   - If the API is returning a video today and you want to verify that your app works without making those changes, there's a workaround.
 You can change the query to another date that will return a photo instead of a video.
 To add a date query, use the format in the NASA API documentation.

+#### Use the Network Activity Indicator

+- As you've progressed through this course, you've learned that it's important for the user to know what's happening in your apps.
+You want your app to feel familiar — and that's a good reason to use the system views and controls whenever possible.
+- Another thing that users expect is some sort of indication that the app is executing a network request and waiting on a response.
+If you're running a request that might take longer than a few seconds, you might consider adding a [UIActivityIndicatorView](https://developer.apple.com/documentation/uikit/uiactivityindicatorview) or [UIProgressView](https://developer.apple.com/documentation/uikit/uiprogressview) somewhere on your interface.
+For more information on how to design your app with these views, take a look at [Human Interface Guidelines: Progress Indicators](https://developer.apple.com/design/human-interface-guidelines/progress-indicators).

+#### Wrap-Up (Concurrency)

+- Congratulations!
+You've learned a lot about how to work with the web in your iOS projects.
+As you build more dynamic apps using network APIs, you can refer to these lessons and the accompanying labs as a resource.
+Browse the internet, and you'll find many open APIs to use as launching pads for experimentation with web service – enabled apps.